-DEPARTMENT OF FINANCE,
+DEPARTMENT OF FINAN DEPARTMENT OF FINANCE,

 BUREAU OF COLLECTION OF ASSESSMENTS, ROOM NO.

 14, CITY HALL, NEW YORK, September 9, 1873.

 NOTICE TO PROPERTY OWNERS.

-PROPERTY HOLDERS ARE HEREBY NO-tified that the following assessment lists were this day received in this bureau for collection: DATE OF
+PROPERTY HOLDERS ARE HEREBY NO-tified that the following assessment lists were this day received in this bureau for collection:

+DATE OF

+DATE OF

 CONFIRMATION.

 Aug.
 25, 1873.
-Eighty-third street-regulating, setting and resetting curb and gutter, and flagging and reflagging sidewalks between Fourth and Fifth avenues.
+Eighty-third street-regulating, setting

+and resetting curb and gutter, and flagging and reflagging sidewalks between

+Fourth and Fifth avenues.

-One Hundred and Thirty-third street- regulating, grading, curb gutter and flagging between Fourth and Eighth river.
+"One Hundred and Thirty-third street-

+regulating, grading, curb gutter and

+flagging between Fourth and Eighth

+avenues.